-A tuition credit is available to married couples (legal marriage as defined by the state of Texas) and to immediate family (children, parents, brothers, and sisters) when both individuals are concurrently enrolled full-time (12 or more credits) in the Doctor of Chiropractic Program.
-When spouses are concurrently enrolled they may each apply for tuition a discount.
+A 50% tuition credit, for a max of 10 trimesters, is available to married couples (legal marriage as defined by the state of Texas) when both individuals are concurrently enrolled full-time (12 or more credits) in the Doctor of Chiropractic Program.
+When spouses are concurrently enrolled, one may apply for the tuition credit.
 New DC students will receive the tuition credit without a GPA requirement for the first trimester if they present the application and marriage certificate.
-The tuition credit will be 50% for the spouse that maintains a 3.0 GPA, is enrolled full-time, and have maintained marital status for a minimum of six months prior to enrolling.
-Members of the immediate family are eligible to receive a 10% discount.
+Eligibility: spouse must maintain a 3.0 GPA, be enrolled full-time, and have held marital status for a minimum of six months prior to enrolling.
+This tuition credit is nontransferable.

+A 10% tuition credit, for a max of 10 trimesters, is available to immediate family members (children, parents, brothers, and sisters) when individuals are concurrently enrolled full-time (12 or more credits) in the Doctor of Chiropractic Program.
 New DC students will receive the tuition credit without a GPA requirement for the first trimester if they present the application and birth certificate.
-Eligibility for the scholarship will remain if they both are meeting Satisfactory Academic Progress as defined by Financial aid.
+Eligibility for the scholarship will remain if they all meet Satisfactory Academic Progress as defined by Financial aid.